animusmoth/GettingAndCleaningData_CourseProject/CodeBook_GroupedData.md

 In this Dataset we show the **Calculated Average** of features described in the "Tidy_Data.txt" dataset, grouped_by "Subject" and "Activity"

+There are two additional variables added:

+*Subjects* is related to each of the *30 test subjects used* in the study.
+*Activity Label* is related to each of the activities tested in the study.

+Activities are:
+WALKING
+WALKING_UPSTAIRS
+WALKING_DOWNSTAIRS
+SITTING
+STANDING
+LAYING

+The remaining variables correspond to the average of the mean and std deviation of the readings performed in the original study.
+These signals were used to estimate variables of the feature vector for each pattern:

+"-XYZ" is used to denote 3-axial signals in the X, Y and Z directions.

+tBodyAcc-XYZ
+tGravityAcc-XYZ
+tBodyAccJerk-XYZ
+tBodyGyro-XYZ
+tBodyGyroJerk-XYZ
+tBodyAccMag
+tGravityAccMag
+tBodyAccJerkMag
+tBodyGyroMag
+tBodyGyroJerkMag
+fBodyAcc-XYZ
+fBodyAccJerk-XYZ
+fBodyGyro-XYZ
+fBodyAccMag
+fBodyAccJerkMag
+fBodyGyroMag
+fBodyGyroJerkMag

 #License Information:

 Use of this dataset in publications must be acknowledged by referencing the following publication [1]